ElderMael/patternsfordeliveringmicroservices/manuscript/03-Digital_Platforms.md

 deployed faster because they solve cross-cutting concerns across the enterprise.

+A Digital Platform also consists of cross-cutting concerns that apply to most, if not all, of the microservices deployed.
+These concerns are important pieces of the platform that allow microservices to implement functionality outside of business logic but important for long term stability and create concensus between teams.
+Examples of these concerns are:

+* Observability
+* Authorization and Authentication
+* Traceability
+* Auditability
+* Logging

 ## Drift

 With the advent of DevOps, great advances in the way Digital Platforms